stanleym-png/IN_SYD_Task_1_Flask_PWA_Template/docs/README.md

 SELECT * FROM extension WHERE language LIKE '#BASH';
 ```

+> [!Important]
+> When using the Query Editor, the commands you ran may not be automically saved to a file within VS Code.
+> To ensure they are saved, always copy and paste them into the "my_queries.sql" file

 ---

 ### Make your graphic assets

+> [!Important]
+> The following 'graphic asset' instructions do not need to be followed for the sample project, as the graphic assets have been included in the template repository.
+> These instructions have been kept here so you can create your own graphic assets for your project.

 > [!Note]
 > Graphic design is not the focus of this course.
 It is suggested that you do not spend excessive time designing logos and icons.